hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 List<Tuple1<Account>> rows = this.sql
     .select(
-      a.id, // in tuple
+      a.id, // in the tuple
-      a.balance, // in tuple
+      a.balance, // in the tuple
       a.balance.mult(1.22).as("score"), // outside the tuple -- unbound
       a.name.as("accountNumber") // outside the tuple -- unbound
     )